Dominant Djokovic into Wimbledon final

 Djokovic has not lost a completed match at Wimbledon since 2016 and has not been beaten on Centre Court since 2013.

-"In the semi-finals, it was always going to be a very close and very tense match," said Djokovic, who is 14 years older than Sinner.
+"In the semi-finals, it was always going to be a very close and very tense match," said Djokovic, who is 14 years and 86 days older than Sinner.

 "That was the case and the scoreline doesn't give the reality of what was happening on the court.
 It was super close.